Lyra: History

 In Greek mythology, Lyra represents the lyre of Orpheus.
-Made by Hermes from a tortoise shell, given to Apollo as a bargain, it was said to be the first lyre ever produced.
 Orpheus's music was said to be so great that even inanimate objects such as rocks could be charmed.
 Joining Jason and the Argonauts, his music was able to quell the voices of the dangerous Sirens, who sang tempting songs to the Argonauts.

 At one point, Orpheus married Eurydice, a nymph.
 While fleeing from an attack by Aristaeus, she stepped on a snake that bit her, killing her.
-To reclaim her, Orpheus entered the Underworld, where the music from his lyre charmed Hades.
+To reclaim her, Orpheus entered the Underworld, where the music from his lyre charmed Hades, the god of the Underworld.
 Hades relented and let Orpheus bring Eurydice back, on the condition that he never once look back until outside.
 Unfortunately, near the very end, Orpheus faltered and looked back, causing Eurydice to be left in the Underworld forever.
 Orpheus spent the rest of his life strumming his lyre while wandering aimlessly through the land, rejecting all marriage offers from women.

-There are two competing myths relating to the death of Orpheus.
+There are two main competing myths relating to the death of Orpheus.
 According to Eratosthenes, Orpheus failed to make a necessary sacrifice to Dionysus due to his regard for Apollo as the supreme deity instead.
 Dionysus then sent his followers to rip Orpheus apart.
 Ovid tells a rather different story, saying that women, in retribution for Orpheus's rejection of marriage offers, ganged up and threw stones and spears.
 At first, his music charmed them as well, but eventually their numbers and clamor overwhelmed his music and he was hit by the spears.
 Both myths then state that his lyre was placed in the sky by Zeus and Orpheus's bones were buried by the muses.
+In a third myth, he was killed by the Thracian women because he looked on the rites of Father Liber (Dionysus).

+The Roman book De astronomia, attributed to Hyginus, also records another myth about Lyra, which said that it belonged to Theseus "for he was skilful in all the arts and seems to have learned the lyre as well".
+The book reports that the neighbouring constellation now known as Hercules was said to depict many different mythical figures, including Theseus, Orpheus, or the musician Thamyris.
+The proximity of these two constellations and Corona Borealis (perhaps a symbol of Theseus' royalty) could indicate that the three constellations were invented as a group.

 Vega and its surrounding stars are also treated as a constellation in other cultures.
 The area corresponding to Lyra was seen by the Arabs as a vulture or an eagle diving with folded wings.
 In Wales, Lyra is known as King Arthur's Harp (Talyn Arthur), and King David's harp.
 The Persian Hafiz called it the Lyre of Zurah.

 It has been called the Manger of the Infant Saviour, Praesepe Salvatoris.
 In Australian Aboriginal astronomy, Lyra is known by the Boorong people in Victoria as the Malleefowl constellation.
 Lyra was known as Urcuchillay by the Incas and was worshipped as an animal deity.